vaporz/turbo/doc/source/0.2/en/source/thrift.rst

 Thrift support
 ==============

-Turbo supports thrift as well.
+Turbo supports thrift(v0.10.0) as well .

 Similar with grpc, you can create a thrift project or generate thrift codes with "-r thrift" in command line.